voodoochild/WikiWatch/README.markdown

 ### Notes

-* Should Category: namespaces be captured instead of being ignored
 * Add a timestamp to show when the page was last visited and only revisit after a set period of time
 * Try to think of a way to reduce SQL queries when importing links in visit_article()

-### Benchmarks

-03/02/11: Article with 1706 links took 10 minutes to process.

 ## Chrome extension